 Later edit: I know why it took so long – I was exhausted.
-But I’m still happy that I’ve managed to film this video because now everyone gets to see exactly
+But I’m still happy that I’ve managed to film this video because now everyone gets to see exactly how to make the popcorn edging, which might be a little challenging.

 Click here or on the thumbnail below to go to the video and follow along for the first two pattern repeats.
 You can get all the written instructions in the shop here.
 I’ve also updated the files to include links to the video and added the UK version.